Haris Ibrahimovic

-Haris Ibrahimovic (born 17 February 1998) is a Finnish footballer who plays as a midfielder, winger, or forward for Dekani.
+Haris Ibrahimovic (born 17 February 1998) is a Finnish footballer who plays as a midfielder or winger for Berchem Sport.

 Career

 Ibrahimovic started his career with Israeli top flight side Ashdod after trialing for Werder Bremen in the German Bundesliga, where he made 2 appearances and scored 0 goals.
 On 6 August 2016, he debuted for Ashdod during a 2–2 draw with Hapoel Ashkelon.
 Before the 2017 season, Ibrahimovic signed for Finnish fourth division club HIFK 2, helping them earn promotion to the Finnish third division.
 Before the 2019 season, he signed for Tampere United in the Finnish third division after trialing for Italian team Massese.
 In 2020, he signed for FC Oberneuland in the German fourth division.
 In 2021, Ibrahimovic signed for Slovenian second division outfit Dekani.